dlt-hub/dlt-dbt-zendesk/README.md

 # Zendesk dlt-dbt Package

 ### Overview
 The Zendesk dlt-dbt package offers data models to help you transform and analyze Zendesk data.
-It's designed to integrate seamlessly with the dlt Zendesk pipeline, which extracts and loads Github data into your data warehouse.
+It's designed to integrate with the dlt Zendesk pipeline, which extracts and loads Zendesk data into your data warehouse.

 ### Who is this for?
 This package is perfect for dbt users who want to integrate Zendesk data into their analytics workflows without building models from scratch.